iflastandards/iflastandards.info/docs/_pages/isbd/unc.md

 ## Overview

-This page introduces the FRBR Element Sets and Value Vocabularies.
+This page introduces the ISBD Element Sets and Value Vocabularies.

 ## ISBD Element Sets

 * [ISBD Elements]({{"/isbd/elements.html" | relative_url}})
-  This is the element set of native RDF classes and properties described in the Functional Requirements for Authority Data model.
-The model also uses elements previously described in the Functional Requirements for Bibliographic Records (FRBR) entity-relationship model.
+  The ISBD element set is a registration of classes and properties from International Standard Bibliographic Description (ISBD), consolidated edition, published by De Gruyter Saur in July 2011 (ISBN 978-3-11-026379-4).

 * [ISBD Elements (unconstrained)]({{"/isbd/unc/elements.html" | relative_url}})
-  This is the element set of native RDF classes and properties described in the current text (Feb 2009) of the Functional Requirements for Bibliographic Records (FRBR) entity-relationship model.
+  The ISBD element set is a registration of classes and properties from International Standard Bibliographic Description (ISBD), consolidated edition, published by De Gruyter Saur in July 2011 (ISBN 978-3-11-026379-4).
+This version has the same local URI part, label, and definition as each element in the constrained version, but no domain (i.e. Resource) or range is declared.

 ## ISBD Value Vocabularies

+The ISBD element set vocabulary includes RDF classes and properties corresponding to ISBD elements.
+Six concept vocabularies give the controlled terminologies of the ISBD area 0 content forms, qualifications, and media types.
+Each class, concept, and property has a Uniform Resource Identifier (URI) for use in Semantic Web data triples.

 * [ISBD Content Form]({{"/isbd/terms/contentform.html" | relative_url}})
   Content form categories reflect the fundamental form or forms in which the content of a resource is expressed.